Lindstromer/docs/source/includes/_property_filters.md

 ### Description

-Format the value of the property before we output it to the application.
+Format the value of the property before it's returned to the theme.

 ## Load Value